webfruits/best-practice/README.md

     Color.ts
     ...
 ```
 All global styles should be implemented in specific classes with static getters or properties.
 The advantage of using  getters is, that the values can be calculated dynamically.
-For example the value of a headlines fontsize depends from the current width of the app via `SizeStyle.APP_WIDTH`.
+For example the value for a headlines fontsize depends from the current width of the app.
-Because in [webfruits/core](https://github.com/webfruits/core) styles are defined via TypeScript, this styles can be easlier used across your whole codebase.
+Because in [webfruits/core](https://github.com/webfruits/core) styles are defined via TypeScript, this styles can be used across your whole codebase.

-### The whole file structure
+### The whole file structure at once
 ```
 ts/
     [app-name]/